SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws.md

 <img src={useBaseUrl('img/integrations/amazon-aws/cis-for-aws-suspicious-web-activity.png')} alt="Suspicious Web Activity dashboard" width="600"/>

-## Recommended dashboards workflow
+## Recommended investigations workflow

 To most efficiently use the app to address security concerns, we recommend the following workflow:
+1. Look at the [Risk Overview](#risk-overview-dashboard) dashboard to get an overall picture of the security posture of your environment.
+Pivot or browse to other dashboards to see details in each area.
 1. Look at activity displayed in the [Active Threats](#active-threats-dashboards) dashboards to find issues that need immediate attention.
 1. View the [Security Control Failures](#security-control-failures-dashboard) dashboard to find areas that are identified as failing to meet compliance requirements, and therefore possibly pose a security risk.
 1. Review the [Suspicious Activity](#suspicious-activity-dashboards) dashboards to uncover suspicious activity that may need investigation.
-1. Review the [Risk Overview](#risk-overview-dashboard) dashboard for a summary of all the resources that pose risk.
+1. Pivot into the [Risk Overview](#risk-overview-dashboard) dashboard for specific resources that have issues to see any related activity.
 Review the action plan presented at the bottom of the dashboard to work through the items identified as needing attention.